nathsimpson/nathansimpson.design/src/markdown/blog/design-systems-examples.md

 Personally, I think the best design systems aren't the ones built for the masses, but the opinionated ones built for purpose by a company.
 Still, if you need to reference some high-quality components, [ChakraUI](https://chakra-ui.com/getting-started) is not bad at all.

+### Design Systems for Figma

+[A collection](https://www.designsystemsforfigma.com/) of some fantastic Design System Figma files.

 ### More

 - [Primer by GitHub](https://primer.style/)